mtlynch/mlab-wikis/PDEChartsNDT.md

 For further information about NDT, see [here](http://measurementlab.net/measurement-lab-tools#ndt).

   * NDT is a client-server application that measures - among other things - the throughput of a single TCP connection, by transferring as much data as possible from the client to the server (client-to-server test) and from the server to client (server-to-client test) for at least 10 seconds, in each direction.
-    * Results of NDT tests are indicated in BigQuery with ```sql project = 0```
+    * Results of NDT tests are indicated in BigQuery with `project = 0`
-    * Results of client-to-server tests are indicated in BigQuery with ```sql connection_spec.data_direction = 0```
+    * Results of client-to-server tests are indicated in BigQuery with `connection_spec.data_direction = 0`
-    * Results of server-to-client tests are indicated in BigQuery with  ```sql connection_spec.data_direction = 1```
+    * Results of server-to-client tests are indicated in BigQuery with  `connection_spec.data_direction = 1`
   * To estimate the performance of a user connection, NDT attempts to _stress_ the connection, by creating congestion between the user’s machine and an M-Lab server.
 An NDT test can end in 3 possible states:
     * The test ends during slow start and never reaches congestion.
 This can happen if the test was interrupted by the user or due to some errors.
 In this case, the test results underestimate the connection performance, because the test was not able to stress the connection.
-This condition is expressed in BigQuery with: ```sql web100_log_entry.snap.CongSignals = 0```
+This condition is expressed in BigQuery with: `web100_log_entry.snap.CongSignals = 0`
     * The test ends after slow start, but during the first congestion episode.
 This can happen if the test was interrupted by the user or due to some errors.
 In this case, the peak values in the test results are valid data points, while average values are not.
-This condition is expressed in BigQuery with:```sql web100_log_entry.snap.CongSignals = 1```
+This condition is expressed in BigQuery with:`web100_log_entry.snap.CongSignals = 1`
     * The test ends after the first congestion episode.
 In this case, the both peak values and averages in the test results are valid data points.
-This condition is expressed in BigQuery with:```sql web100_log_entry.snap.CongSignals > 1```
+This condition is expressed in BigQuery with: `web100_log_entry.snap.CongSignals > 1`
   * During every test, the values of the web100 variables are incremented when TCP-related events occur.
 NDT polls the values of all the web100 variables every 5ms and writes them into a log file.
 Every test has a separate log file.
 The last entry of this log accounts for the whole test and contains the snapshot of web100 variable values that is most commonly used for analysis of NDT tests.
-    * Test results extracted from the last line of every web100 log are indicated in BigQuery with ```sql web100_log_entry.is_last_entry = True```
+    * Test results extracted from the last line of every web100 log are indicated in BigQuery with `web100_log_entry.is_last_entry = True`
   * The web100 logs used for the analysis are collected only on the server side, for both server-to-client and client-to-server tests.
 As a consequence, the web100 variables used to study client-to-server tests are not always the same variables used to study server-to-client tests.
 For example,
-    * The duration of a server-to-client test is ```sql web100_log_entry.snap.SndLimTimeRwin + web100_log_entry.snap.SndLimTimeCwnd + web100_log_entry.snap.SndLimTimeSnd```
+    * The duration of a server-to-client test is `web100_log_entry.snap.SndLimTimeRwin + web100_log_entry.snap.SndLimTimeCwnd + web100_log_entry.snap.SndLimTimeSnd`
       * This accounts for the time interval between when the TCP connection was created and the last TCP event recorded.
-    * The duration of a client-to-server test is ```sql web100_log_entry.snap.Duration```
+    * The duration of a client-to-server test is `web100_log_entry.snap.Duration`
       * This accounts for the time interval between when the TCP connection was created and the last time NDT polled the web100 variable values.
 This may include some idle time at the end of the connection.
 However, it's not possible to get a more accurate estimate of the duration of client-to-server tests, because `web100_log_entry.snap.SndLimTimeRwin, web100_log_entry.snap.SndLimTimeCwnd, web100_log_entry.snap.SndLimTimeSnd` don't record the duration of client-to-server tests.
-    * The data transferred during of a client-to-server test is ```sql web100_log_entry.snap.HCThruOctetsReceived``` We use HCThruOctetsReceived rather than ThruOctetsReceived because HCThruOctetsReceived is encoded with 64 bits, as opposed to ThruOctetsReceived which is only encoded with 32 bits and is prone to overflow.
+    * The data transferred during of a client-to-server test is `web100_log_entry.snap.HCThruOctetsReceived` We use HCThruOctetsReceived rather than ThruOctetsReceived because HCThruOctetsReceived is encoded with 64 bits, as opposed to ThruOctetsReceived which is only encoded with 32 bits and is prone to overflow.
-    * The data transferred during of a server-to-client test is ```sql web100_log_entry.snap.HCThruOctetsAcked``` We use HCThruOctetsAcked rather than ThruOctetsAcked because HCThruOctetsAcked is  encoded with 64 bits, as opposed to ThruOctetsAcked which is only encoded with 32 bits and is prone to overflow.
+    * The data transferred during of a server-to-client test is `web100_log_entry.snap.HCThruOctetsAcked` We use HCThruOctetsAcked rather than ThruOctetsAcked because HCThruOctetsAcked is  encoded with 64 bits, as opposed to ThruOctetsAcked which is only encoded with 32 bits and is prone to overflow.
   * Most of the web100 variables are incremented when data are sent and not when data are received.
 As a consequence, it's possible to compute some metrics only for the server-to-client tests and not for the client-to-server tests.

 ## Incomplete tests ##